 A third quality of the book that marks it as distinctive is that it is a bilingual text.
 Above, I noted that Agnes Gay did the translation.
 Throughout the book, readers can see/read the story in Lakota.
 Here's a scan of one of my favorite pages:

 At that point in the story, the young man on the horse is riding into camp after having spent many months away, looking for and training horses.
 The horses were new to the people and regarded as a gift from their creator.
 With them, the people were able to do more than they could before.
 But, they abused that gift, using it to dominate other peoples on the Plains.
 The gift was taken away from them.
 Hundreds of years later, horses return with the conquistadors.

 Tasunka: A Lakota Horse Legend is a fascinating story that pays tribute to the stories Native peoples have told for hundreds of years.

 Montileaux is an enrolled member of the Oglala Lakota Nation.
-Tasunka: A Lakota Horse Legend is published by the South Dakota State Historical Society.
+Tasunka: A Lakota Horse Legend was published by the South Dakota State Historical Society in 2014.
 Support small bookstores by getting a copy from Birchbark Books.